-We like to make a loaf of bread, let it cool completely and then slice it and package it into little packets of one and two slice servings.
-We wrap these in saran wrap and then pop them in a plastic container and store in the freezer.
+We like to make a loaf of this low carb bread, let it cool completely, and then slice it and package it into little packets of one and two-slice servings.
+We wrap these in saran wrap and then pop them in a plastic container and store them in the freezer.

-For me, I love toast… so I'll snag a one slice serving right out of the freezer and pop it in the toaster.
+For me, I love toast, so I'll snag a one slice serving of keto bread right out of the freezer and pop it in the toaster.
 Sometimes I'll top this with one of my homemade nut-butters or just smother some fresh butter on top and enjoy it that way.

 Ingredients for Keto Bread

-There are a few specific ingredients you'll need to bake up this lovely golden loaf.
+There are a few specific ingredients you'll need to bake up this lovely golden loaf of low carb bread.
 I have organized them for you here so you can make sure you have what you need.
 Keep scrolling for the full recipe complete with nutrition facts.

 Check out my YouTube channel “Tara's Keto Kitchen”!
 You'll find a collection of most of the recipes I've developed for the ketogenic diet.